ironbar/mnist_universe/docs/08_causality.md

 <!-- -->

 > Randomization brings two benefits: First it eliminates the confounder bias (it asks Nature the right question).
-SEcond it enables the researcher to quantify his uncertainty.
+Second it enables the researcher to quantify his uncertainty.

 <!-- -->